Work at the house.

 This is the heart of the Atelier.
 The Bar Guide is the person a guest spends their visit with — not a bartender pouring drinks, but a guide to an experience.
 You read the room, meet people where they are, and lead them somewhere they didn't expect to go.
 What you pour matters.
 How you make someone feel while you pour it matters more.

 After an intensive onboarding, you own your craft and your guests.
 (Yes, this is the bartender — we simply ask more of the role than the title usually carries.)
+You will be trained by the founders, working beside them, shaping what every person after you inherits.

 Hours & autonomy